AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/determining-and-managing-requirements/software-requirements.md

 renv::snapshot()
 ```

+When prompted, respond `y` to save the new packages in your lockfile.
-Commit the changes to your lockfile.
+Commit the changes to your lockfile to the repository.

 You can use [`renv::status()`](https://rstudio.github.io/renv/reference/status.html) at any time to check if there are inconsistencies between the module dependencies and the lockfile.